Talon1024/wing-blender-site/docs/export.md

 A few things to note:

-1. If the LOD range has a decimal point, remember to replace the point with a comma!
+1. If you are using an empty `drange` object, and the LOD range has a decimal point, remember to replace the point with a comma!
 For example, the name of a LOD range object where the LOD range is 300.5 should be `drange=300,5`.

    I've set things up this way because Blender likes to stick `.000` or `.001` at the end of the names of objects with conflicting names.
 Any such suffixes are discarded.

+2. You do not have to use a comma in place of the decimal point if you are using the `drange` custom property to set the LOD range for a particular LOD.

-2. The `drange` custom property takes precedence over any LOD range objects that are parented to a particular LOD.
+3. The `drange` custom property takes precedence over any LOD range objects that are parented to a particular LOD.
 So, if you have an object named `Duhiky-lod1` with both a `drange` custom property and a child object named `drange=300,5`, the value of the `drange` custom property will be used rather than the drange